ericniebler/range-v3/01_quick_start.md

 }
 ````

 Range transformation is achieved by defining a nested `adaptor` class that handles the transformation, and then defining `begin_adaptor` and `end_adaptor` members that return adaptors for the begin iterator and the end sentinel, respectively.
 The `adaptor` class has a `current` member that performs the transformation.
 It is passed an iterator to the current element.
-Other members are available for customization: `equal`, `next`, `prev`, `advance`, and `distance_to`; but the transform adaptor takes the defaults defined in `adaptor_base`.
+Other members are available for customization: `equal`, `next`, `prev`, `advance`, and `distance_to`; but the transform adaptor accepts the defaults defined in `adaptor_base`.

 With `transform_view`, we can print out the first 20 squares: